Kazuo Shinohara’s Houses

 The only exception for me is House in Uehara 1976.

 The structure was supposedly determined by the need to secure space for two cars but I wonder if cantilevering one-third of the upper storey is the easiest way to do that?
 Down the left side of the site is an alleyway with possibly buried services so there may be some reason why footings along that boundary weren’t an option.
 It could be true.

 Internally, the life of the house is organized around the structure that appears in every space.
 In the tatami room (middle right, below) there’s just the shadow of the tree structure on the lower wall.
 It was quite beautiful actually, this shadow of a serious structure.
 You’ll never see a photograph of them, but the washroom and bathroom are extraordinary.
 Just you and the structure.

 Getting a plan within that structure presented two problems that were solved in the simplest way possible.
 The first was to move part of the bedroom wall to provide a passage around the inclined column blocking the way.

 The other solution is at the front end of that bedroom wall.
 It doesn’t meet the front of the house as neatly as it’s drawn on the first floor plan.
 The wall is where it has to be and so is the structure (and the window/ventilation panel).
 “Ahh, free plan!” you may think but au contraire!
 Le Corbusier’s walls skirted around the columns to show how free they were.
-This wall dodges the column so a Japanese person of average height has a good chance ducking under it.
+This wall dodges the column so a Japanese person of average height has a reasonable chance of ducking under it.